Bircher Muesli

 What is nice about the original bircher muesli recipe is that the apple is served fresh so that you get more nutrients, and that the freshly grated apple also adds a bit of texture to the softened oatmeal.

-The recipe for overnight oats has evolved a lot over the years, and my favourite version contains whipped cream and strawberries!
+The recipe for bircher muesli and overnight oats has evolved a lot over the years, and my favourite version contains whipped cream and strawberries!
 In fact, it is quite common to find restaurants and cafés in Zurich serving bircher muesli with whipped cream to add air and lightness to the mixture.
 I’m not sure what Dr. Bircher-Benner would think of that but it certainly tastes good!

 In the US, there are many delicious and decadent overnight oats recipes, with many tending towards dessert rather than breakfast.

-Why Overnight Oats is Good For You
+Why Bircher Muesli is Good For You

 One of the health benefits of eating oatmeal is that it slows down digestion, meaning that you will feel fuller for longer.
 So a good serving of bircher muesli or overnight oats in the morning will help prevent any mid-morning hunger pangs.